Clastify logo

 What periodicity means

-Periodicity is the repeating pattern in the physical and chemical properties of elements when they are arranged by atomic number.
+Periodicity is the repeating pattern in physical and chemical properties of elements when they are arranged by atomic number.
 The patterns appear because electron configurations repeat in a regular way.
-When you explain a trend, keep coming back to three ideas: nuclear charge, number of occupied energy levels, and shielding.
+When you explain a trend, keep coming back to three things: nuclear charge, number of occupied energy levels, and shielding.

 Image